Compact executive car

 A compact executive car, also known as a compact luxury car, is a premium car larger than a premium compact and smaller than an executive car.
 Compact executive car is a UK term and a part of the D-segment in the European car classification.

 An executive car generally needs to be comfortable and well-equipped while also being cheap to run as a company car.
 They may have performance features and are often viewed as status symbols.
 A high percentage of the "executive cars" market share consists of corporate-owned cars, or vehicles provided by a firm for the business and sometimes private use by employees.

 Cars related to the term by country

 United States

 The "compact executive car" description is not often used in the United States, but it describes certain models imported from Europe.

 The Cadillac ATS has been described as a compact executive car.
 The ATS was succeeded by the Cadillac CT4.

 Before the ATS, a heavily badge engineered version of the Saab 9-3 was sold in Europe as the Cadillac BLS (2005–2009).
 The BLS was both developed and manufactured by Saab in Trollhättan, Sweden.
 The model was never sold in the Northern American market.
-Cadillac's previous attempt at a compact executive car for the US market was the Cimarron manufactured in between 1981–1988.
-The Cimarron is largely consider to be a market failure and also at least partially responsible for the market struggles that Cadillac faced during and after its production.
+Cadillac's previous attempt at a compact executive car for the US market was the Cimarron manufactured in between 1981 and 1988.
+The Cimarron is largely considered to be a market failure and also at least partially responsible for the market struggles that Cadillac faced during and after its production.